On This Page

 If you wake up with red marks or irritation from your CPAP mask cushion, try out a liner.
 They’re a simple, cost-effective tool that can make a huge difference in CPAP therapy comfort.

-Where Can CPAP Mask Liners be Purchased?
+Where Can You Buy CPAP Mask Liners?

-Are Prescriptions Required for CPAP Accessories?
+Are Prescriptions Required for CPAP Mask Liners?

 Unlike prescription-only CPAP machines and other devices used to treat sleep apnea, accessories like mask liners can be purchased without a prescription.